aksommerville/samsam/README.md

  - - Two pixels of the globe were transparent, seemingly by accident.
 I filled those in.
  - - The shotgun's outline was pure black.
 I made it #0e0e0e like the others.
  - Added a 3x5 G0 font in the Pacific Ocean, nominally obeying my rules, but definitely violating the spirit of them.
+ - Colored the dollar bill to look like a brick, because bricks are much more useful.
  - The intent of a few shapes was unclear so I took liberties and one can assume these were not the intended shapes:
  - - Sitting dog.
  - - Candy bar.